Namakuto/Cleaning-and-Getting-Data---Coursera/CodeBook.md

 * `write.csv` - outputs the new data.frame as a .csv, "Activities + Features Mean.csv"

-Column name features in the .csv parallels those found in "features.txt" (refer to the .zip file for the UCI HAR Dataset).
+Column name features in the table .txt parallels those found in "features.txt" (refer to the .zip file for the UCI HAR Dataset).
 Units of measurements are in s and Hz.
 Refer to "activity_labels.txt" for a list of activity types.

-The final write line may be changed to a generic write.table function to generate a .txt file output.
+The final write line may be changed to a "write.csv" function to generate a .csv file.